ony3000/parcel-study/README.md

-# testing
+# parcel-study
-commit and push test in windows pc
+Personal study for comparing webpack and parcel.